icinganalysis/icinganalysis.github.io/content/Design Manuals.md

 but not ice protection, and it is planned to last several more years, and has not yielded something like a new design manual.

-Some day I might write a review of the “Aircraft Icing Handbook", but not today.
+Some day I might write a review of the “Aircraft Icing Handbook" [^6], but not today.
+It is also perhaps a little dated today.
+The abstract discusses ADS-4:

+>Periodically the Federal Aviation Administration (FAA) provides documentation to assist regulatory certification teams and industry design engineers in standardizing testing and validating procedures.
+Examples of such documentation are "Engineering Summary of Airframe Icing Technical Data" FAA Report No. ADS-4 dated December 1964. and
+"EngineeringSummary of Powerplant Icing Technical Data."
+FAA Report No. RD-77-76, dated July 1977.
+Although most of the information contained in these reports is still valid. some is outdated. and more usable information is now available through recent research and experience.
+Therefore. this work was directed towards developing an updated and more comprehensive combined version of Report ADS-4 and RD-77-76 that includes reference material on ground and airborne icing facilities. simulation procedures and analytical techniques.
+This document represents all types and classes of aircraft and is intended as a working tool for the designer and analyst of ice protection systems.

+ADS-4 was the predominant design reference for decades.
+The DOT/FAA “Aircraft Icing Handbook” [^6] was published in 1991, and re-used large portions of ADS-4.

+I have used many of the methods from ADS-4.
+While nomographs and 1D analysis may seem simplistic, they yield reliable results.
+I have also used 3D analysis tools.
+Frankly, if the 3D results do not agree with 1D analysis by, say, +/20 % I would re-check what I did in the 3D analysis.

+ADS-4 has been used for decades, and is a crowning achievement of the NACA-era.

 ## Notes

-[^1]: Bowden, D.T, et.al., “Engineering Summary of Airframe Icing Technical Data”, FAA Technical Report ADS-4, General Dynamics/Convair, San Diego, California, 1963 [ADS-4](https://apps.dtic.mil/sti/citations/AD0608865)
+[^1]: Bowden, D.T, et.al., “Engineering Summary of Airframe Icing Technical Data”, FAA Technical Report ADS-4, General Dynamics/Convair, San Diego, California, 1964 [ADS-4](https://apps.dtic.mil/sti/citations/AD0608865)
 [^2]: Tribus, Myron: "Modern Icing Technology" 1952.  https://deepblue.lib.umich.edu/bitstream/handle/2027.42/7990/bad2682.0001.001.pdf?sequence=5
 [^3]: University of Michigan.
 College of Engineering: Airplane icing information course.
 Lectures presented in a special program at the University of Michigan, Ann Arbor, March 30-April 3, 1953. https://search.lib.umich.edu/catalog/record/990015261100106381
 [^4]: "The Design of Air-Heated Ice-Prevention Systems.
 (Presented at the Airplane Icing Information Course the University of Michigan, April 1953)", NACA-TN-3130, 1954.